To establish services, please visit the Authority office during our business hours, 8:00 a.m. to 4:30 p.m., Monday through Friday.

 Any questions and/or discrepancies concerning your bill should be directed to the office staff by calling 412-486-4867.

-Borough of Etna Garbage Collection – Etna is the only area that we bill for garbage collection.
+Borough of Etna Garbage Collection – Etna Borough residents are billed for garbage collection.
 Customers are billed $37.00 per bi-monthly bill.
 Seniors (65 yrs. & older) are billed $33.00 per bi-monthly bill.
 If you have any questions regarding your garbage collection, please direct your call to Waste Management at 1-800-458-4090.

 Township of Indiana – Customers are billed for sewer use based on their actual water consumption.
 The rate is $8.16 per 1,000 gallons sewer usage.
 There is a ready-to-serve charge of $9.67, which is included and payable whether or not there is any usage.
 If you have any questions regarding the sewer system, please direct your call to Indiana Township at 412-767-5333 during business hours.